Training a Rescue Dog in Chicago

 Does the age of my dog matter for this program?

-The Rescue Reset Program is for dogs of all ages; however if you just recently rescued a puppy under the age of 5 months that is not displaying overly negative behaiors, they may be better suited for our Puppy Socialization Program or a Puppy Manners course.
+The Rescue Reset Program is for dogs of all ages; however if you just recently rescued a puppy under the age of 5 months that is not displaying overly negative behaviors, they may be better suited for our Puppy Socialization Program or a Puppy Manners course.
 Check out our “Puppy Page” for more information.

 What if I rescued my dog as a stray, or found my dog on the street?